Social Media Analytics: Measuring Success and Refining Your Strategy

 Source: Unsplash

-In order for you to generate more leads, and increase revenue, you'll need to effectively measure the success of your social media efforts.
+To generate more leads and increase revenue, you'll need to effectively measure the success of your social media efforts.
 To do this, you can follow the steps below:

 1. Set clear goals